 - Your admin can force each guide to use the same template.
 If that's the case for your system, then the option to change your guide's layout will be disabled.

-- While editing your guide, click on the Guide Layout ( ) button.
+- Edit your guide and click on the Guide Layout ( ) button.

 - Select Guide Navigation Layout from the dropdown.